|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 On August 22, a party, including myself, our Squadron Doctor Bill Deane-Butcher, were sent by RAAF Crash Launch to Ahioma village to confirm the body buried by natives was that of Mark Sheldon.
 We were greeted by many natives, whose, Chief immediately allocated a party to guide us to the crashed aircraft on top of the mountain.
 Our climb to the wreck was a source of great entertainment to our hosts."

-Thanks to Daniel Leahy and Edward Rogers for additional research.
+Thanks to Daniel Leahy and Edward Rogers for additional information

 Are you a relative or associated with any person mentioned?